SkyeVault/Main/rainkeep/README.md

 - **DevLogs** - Daily technical entries written as HTML blog posts
 - **On-Chain Experiments** - Smart contracts deployed to Polygon Amoy testnet
 - **Art and Metaverse Projects** - Custom 2D and 3D environments fully hosted on chain
+- **Tutorials and Labs** - Notes and Labs for Linux, Python, AWS, smart contracts and more
-- **Creative Code** - Integrations of digital paintings, glasswork, woodworking, and software
+- **Creative Code** - Integrations of digital paintings, glasswork, 3D printing, and software
 - **Ethical Infrastructure** - A commitment to transparency, privacy, and dignity in digital systems

 ---